shilpakarumanchi/Avada-e-commerce/README.md

 ## Refunds
 ![refunds](https://github.com/user-attachments/assets/f085e4e0-275c-42c0-a66c-da09db42dee1)

-- Since 2019, a total of 5379 products have been refunded that corresponds to a overall refund rate of around 5%.
+- Since 2019, a total of 5379 products have been refunded that corresponds to a overall refund rate of 5%.
-- ThinkPad Laptop (12%) and Macbook Air Laptop (11%) have the highest refund rates, while the Apple Airpods Headphones (2,636) and 27in 4K Gaming Monitor (1,444) have the highest number of refunds.
+- Highest refund rates correspond to ThinkPad Laptop (12%) and Macbook Air Laptop (11%), while the Apple Airpods Headphones (2,636) and 27in 4K Gaming Monitor (1,444) have the highest number of refunds.
 - North America has the highest refund rate (56%), followed by EMEA (27%).

 # Recommendations